ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/systemd.md

 ![JupyterHub PAM Login](images/jupyterhub_no_ssl_login.png)

-A couple times I thought that JupyterHub was running after using ```systemctl start jupyterhub```, but the JupyterHub wasn't working when I went to the server's web address.
+ > A couple times I thought that JupyterHub was running after using ```systemctl start jupyterhub```, but the JupyterHub wasn't working when I went to the server's web address.
 It turned out that JupyterHub wasn't running when I keyed in ```systemctl status jupyterhub```.
 Most times looking for an error and tracking down the the error worked, but one time it seemed to be a problem with the http-configurable-proxy.

-The following command will shut down the proxy if you get stuck like I did (insert the number corresponding to the configurable-http-proxy process after the ```kill``` command):
+The following command shuts down the proxy if you get stuck like I did (insert the number corresponding to the configurable-http-proxy process after the ```kill``` command):

 ```text
 $ ps aux | grep configurable-http-proxy